compi-migui/tfg-doc/src/md/60_results.md

 $$\cfrac{1}{H} = \cfrac{\left(\sum_{k=1}^{n} \cfrac{1}{a_n}\right)}{n}$$ {#eq:definition-harmonic-mean}
 Thus the F~1~-measure is:
 $$ \text{F}_1 = \cfrac{2}{\left(\cfrac{1}{\text{ppv}} + \cfrac{1}{\text{tpr}}\right)} = \cfrac{2\cdot \text{ppv}\cdot \text{tpr}}{\text{ppv}+\text{tpr}} $$ {#eq:definition-f1}
-Note that, even though it's not readily apparent in the final simplified form of [@eq:definition-f1], the reprocicals of both accuracy and precision are used in the definition of the F~1~-measure.
+Note that, even though it is not readily apparent in the final simplified form of [@eq:definition-f1], the reprocicals of both accuracy and precision are used in the definition of the F~1~-measure.
 Because of that, if either of them is zero (e.g. because there are no true positive results) there can be no F~1~-measure.
 -   Specificity: also known as the true negative rate.
 It is "the fraction of negative examples predicted correctly by a model" [@sammut_encyclopedia_2017, p.
 1167]
 $$ \text{tnr} = \cfrac{\text{TN}}{\text{TN} + \text{FP}} $$ {#eq:definition-tnr}